How Local SEO Helps Increase Store Footfall – Eventually Sales?

 - And 86% of people use Google Map to find the location of a business

-If someone who is looking for a restaurant in Manchester, they will use the phrases like ‘restaurants in Manchester’.
-Other terms they can include eating places in Manchester, Dinging options in Manchester, etc. Or they can use more specific terms such as ‘restaurants in city center, seaside, etc. So you need to find out those terms people are using in their local searches.
-And include them in your content.
+If someone is looking for a restaurant in Manchester, they will use the phrases like ‘restaurants in Manchester’.
+Other terms they can include eating places in Manchester, dining options in Manchester, etc. Or they can use more specific terms such as ‘restaurants in city center, seaside, etc. To make the most of our local SEO packages, you need to find out those terms people are using in their local searches and include them in your content.

 It is one of the most effective ways you can use to get found in the local search results.
 All you need to do is just create a profile on GMB.
 Google show top three results from its GMP page that are relevant to a query.
 To get your business show in those top three results, you should optimize your GMP profile that should include following information.